 According to ‘Which?’, tea makers claim that, by law, decaffeinated tea must contain less than 2.5% of its original caffeine.
 Apparently, this averages out to around 2mg of caffeine per cup, sometimes more.

-However, if you are particularly sensitive to caffeine, you may find that even this is too much as the caffeine mounts up if you are drinking more than one cup a day.
-So it might be better to stick to herbal or fruit infusions instead.
+However, if your body is particularly sensitive to caffeine, you may find that even this is too much as the caffeine mounts up if you are drinking more than one cup a day.
+So, in this case it’s probably not so good for you and it might be better to stick to herbal or fruit infusions instead.

 How is decaf tea made?